ericraycodes/fcc-javascript-calculator-1.0/DEVELOPING.md

 			- Expressions start and end with an *operand*.
 			- There is a single *operator* in between *operands*.
 			- The subtraction operator can be used to indicate a *negative operand*.
+			- Anticipates the use of previous calculation result to start the next expression.
 		1. Reflect calculator activity onto the *display*.
 	- Calculate result of the expression.
 		- **Identify** operators in the collection.